Travelling with small children and babies should be a time of celebration, yet it is often seen as a daunting task.

-To ensure a successful trip, preparation is key.
 Before you travel, it is important to make sure that you have a well-established nap and bedtime routine.
-This will make it easier, when you are travelling, so that your baby or toddler will know what to expect, even though they are not at home.
+This will make it easier when you are travelling so that your baby or toddler will know what to expect, even though they are not at home.

-Like all of us, even as adults, trying to sleep in a strange place can make you feel uncomfortable, this is no different for your baby.
-If they cry for a while at bedtime or wake up at odd times during the night, it is important that you handle this behaviour in the same way that you would at home so that they feel comforted in the same way.
+If your baby cries or wakes up at odd times during the night, handle this behaviour in the same way that you would at home.
 If your child has a treasured comfort item, it will go a long way to helping them feel safe and secure enough to fall asleep in a strange environment.
 Even a familiar smell that is comforting may be all it takes for them to turn over and go back to sleep.

 If you don’t normally co-sleep with your baby or child, don’t do it whilst away.
 Even if it’s only for a few nights, you could find yourself dealing with a big problem when you get home.